-The October 13, 1894, issue of the student newpaper, the Normal Eyte, reported that excavation for the new building was well underway.
-Saturday activities were cancelled while new water pipes were extended to the site.
+The October 13, 1894, issue of the student newspaper, the Normal Eyte, reported that excavation for the new building was well underway.
+Saturday activities were canceled while new water pipes were extended to the site.
 The spirit of progress had clearly affected the editorial writer of the Normal Eyte in January 1895 when he said that the new building would likely push school enrollment over 1000, when it was completed.
 What is more, the writer was looking forward to the NEXT new building: "The new building will no sooner be up than we will need another.
 'May the good work go on.'"
 The predictions for both increased enrollment and the need for yet another building proved correct.

 The March 2, 1895, issue of the Normal Eyte presented a lengthy description and a nice engraving of the new building.

 Architect W. A. Fulkerson's drawing of the new building, 1895.

 The editorial writer noted that construction would concentrate initially on the first and second stories; the basement and the third floor would not be completed in 1895.
 The first floor would contain the library, measuring 95 X 50 feet, as well as offices for the President, the Secretary, and the Board.
 The second floor would be used for classrooms.
 When it was complete, the basement would house a gymnasium and a men's coat room.
 The third floor would be used for natural sciences and a museum room.
 There would be three entrances to the new building: on the east, south, and north.
 A corridor would be built between Gilchrist Hall and the new building.
 This corridor would provide efficient passage between the two buildings and would shelter students during inclement weather.
 Building material, including the Farley limestone and Gladbrook brick, was already at the building site.
 Work would begin in early spring.